Susan Tully

-Susan Tully (born 20 October 1967) is an English actress, television producer, and television director.
+Susan Lorna Tully (born 20 October 1967) is a British actress, television producer and television director from London.

-Her most prominent television acting roles were those of rebellious teenager Suzanne Ross in Grange Hill and single mother Michelle Fowler in the BBC soap opera EastEnders.
-Tully played one of the original EastEnders characters, appearing in the first episode on 19 February 1985 and remaining central to the series until 1995.
+Tully's most prominent television acting roles have been those of rebellious teenager Suzanne Ross in Grange Hill and single mother Michelle Fowler in the BBC soap opera EastEnders.
+Tully played one of the original EastEnders characters, appearing in the first episode on 19 February 1985 and remaining central to the series until 26 October 1995.

-She then gave up acting in favour of working behind the camera, and since then has directed and produced British television programmes.
+Tully later gave up acting in favour of working behind the camera and since then has directed and produced British television programmes.

 Early life

-Tully's father was a watch-case maker, and her mother a housewife.
+Tully's father was a watch-case maker and her mother a housewife.
 Tully was brought up on a London council estate.

-While at school in Barnsbury, Islington, she took up acting as a hobby and attended the Anna Scher children's theatre, which began a fast track into television work.
+While at school in Barnsbury, Islington, Tully took up acting as a hobby and attended the Anna Scher children's theatre, which began a fast track into television work.

 Career

 Acting

-At the age of nine Tully hosted the live television children's programme Our Show and later worked on The Saturday Banana with Bill Oddie.
+Aged nine, Tully hosted the television children's programme Our Show and later worked on The Saturday Banana with Bill Oddie.

-She was cast in the BBC children's television serial Grange Hill.
+Tully was cast in the BBC children's television serial Grange Hill.
 She played schoolgirl Suzanne Ross for three years (1981–1984).
 At the age of 17, Tully secured a major role in the BBC's new soap opera EastEnders.
-She played Michelle Fowler from the show's inception in 1985 to 1995.
-During her time on the show, her character became pregnant at the age of 16 after having an affair with the 39-year-old adulterer Den Watts.
+She played Michelle Fowler from the show's inception in 1985 until 1995.
+During her time on the show, her character became pregnant aged 16 after having an affair with the 39-year-old adulterer Den Watts.
 In December 2016, EastEnders recast the role of Michelle Fowler to actress Jenna Russell after Tully repeatedly turned down offers to return.
 The show's executive producer at the time, Sean O'Connor, has said that Tully gave her blessing for the recast to take place.

 Directing and producing

-In the late 1990s, Tully began concentrating on directing for television (credited as "Sue Tully").
+In the late 1990s, Tully began concentrating on directing for television (credited as Sue Tully).